b-l-u-e/b-l-u-e/README.md

 ### Hi there 👋

-I'm currently working on ecommerce project using React JS and Zustand.
+I'm a Frontend Developer and DevOps Engineer

 I'm currently learning Cloud computing.